UPDATED ON 10TH APRIL 2021

 If you have any signs of illness or have been in close contact with anyone who has the virus or has symptoms of Covid-19 we would respectfully ask you not to enter the building as you will put others at risk.

-Although St Peter's building has been closed for 3 months the people who make up the church fellowship have been working tirelessly supporting our community.
+Although St Peter's building has been closed for many months the people who make up the church fellowship have been working tirelessly supporting our community.
 The church relies on the generosity of the congregation and visitors who give towards the upkeep of the church.
 As you can imagine the income of the church has been significantly reduced.
 Should you wish to help out you may make a donation to help toward the running costs of St Peter's, placed carefully in the little tower by the door or through St Peter's Just Giving page on Facebook.

 Below is a statement on individual prayer in churches Updated Sunday, 7 June 2020 by the Church of England.